 The Quicken team is committed to delivering a great Mac product to our customers.
-We are in the midst of doubling the size of our Mac engineering team, and our engineers are hard at work on improving Quicken for Mac 2016 (including the recent release of 12 month budgets) and building a robust Quicken for Mac 2017 that will launch later this year.
+We are in the midst of doubling the size of our Mac engineering team, and our engineers are hard at work on improving Quicken for Mac 2016 (including the recent release of 12 month budgets) and building a robust Quicken for Mac 2017.

-In order to focus our Mac engineering efforts on products that are built to run on Apple’s latest computers and operating systems, we will be ending support of Quicken for Mac 2007 with the release of Quicken for Mac 2017, later this year.
+In order to focus our Mac engineering efforts on products that are built to run on Apple’s latest computers and operating systems, we will be ending support of Quicken for Mac 2007 with the release of Quicken for Mac 2017.

 What this means:

 - When Quicken for Mac 2017 releases, the Quicken Customer Care team will no longer take support calls or chats, and the Quicken Mac development team will no longer fix security issues, for Quicken for Mac 2007.

 - You may continue to use Quicken for Mac 2007 for as long as you like and for as long as it continues to run, but be aware that the product may stop working if Apple removes legacy technology, which Apple has warned will happen in a future version of macOS (previously OS X).
 We’ll update this webpage if we discover that a version of macOS has been released that will prevent Quicken for Mac 2007 from running.

 Quicken for Mac 2007 is not compatible with macOS High Sierra (version 10.13).
 To continue using Quicken with High Siera, you will need to upgrade to a new version of Quicken.
 You can purchase a copy of the 2018 release of Quicken at Quicken.com.

 Converting your Quicken for Mac 2007 file: